laurido/Evolutionary_Thinking_2024/week40/Wednesday/README.md

 ### Nielsen and Slatkin book exercises - Chapter 4, 5, 6

 During this TA you will have time to answer the Nielsen and Slatkin book exercises, Chapter 4, 5 and 6.
-Since it's quite some, try to do some work at home and leave the exercises you find more difficult to do in class.
+We will try to cover the ones you find more problematic today, and solve some of them in R on Friday.

 Solutions to odd number exercises can be found at the end of the book and solutions to even numbers can be found [here](http://people.bu.edu/msoren/BI515_2014/EvenNumberedSolutions.pdf).